-This edition was published by ROC on March 3, 2015 and has 341 pages.
+This urban fantasy that was published by ROC on March 3, 2015 and has 341 pages.

 Second in the House Immortal futuristic steampunk series and revolving around Matilda Case in 2210.
 The series began a week ago and this story takes up where House Immortal left off.

 These Houses are a backstabbing bunch who make the Medicis seem benign.
 There is no lack of action in this.
 I’d say 90% of it is with Tilly, Abraham, Quinten, Neds, and Gloria and 10% with the Houses.
 None of it will encourage you to like any part of this world Monk has created.

 I hate and despise Slater Orange.
 What he did to Robert made me sick.
 I don’t understand this world.
 Supposedly, Quinten was supposed to be released when his contract was up.
 Robert was supposed to be sacrosanct.
 But no one has any rights except the heads.
 Even House Brown, which is supposed to be independent if powerless, is hounded toward extinction.